d12frosted/elpa-mirror/melpa/vertica-snippets-readme.txt

-;;; Commentary:

-;; A collection of yasnippet snippets to be used with the Vertica Analytics Platform
+A collection of yasnippet snippets to be used with the Vertica Analytics Platform